MW 5x3 / N38 - neodymium magnet

 - Due to the option of accurate forming and adaptation to individual needs – neodymium magnets can be produced in various forms and dimensions, which expands the range of their possible uses.

-- Key role in modern technologies – are utilized in HDD drives, electric motors, medical apparatus and other advanced devices.
+- Significant importance in modern technologies – find application in computer drives, electric motors, medical apparatus and various technologically advanced devices.

 Disadvantages of neodymium magnets: